jramaya/marketingmd/index.md

 domestic marketing mix strategies

-6.1 GOOD LUCK GETTING INTO CHINA {#good-luck-getting-into-china .calibre5}           --
+6.1 GOOD LUCK GETTING INTO CHINA

  It is a wet morning in Old Shanghai, and Dell salesman Peter Chan is selling hard.
 As the Yangtze River flows by the Bund district a few floors below, Chan is getting into a flow of his own.
 His subject: computers and the unique benefits of Dell's direct-selling model.
 His customer: Xiao Jian Yi, deputy general Manager of China Pacific Insurance, a fast-growing state-owned insurance company.
 The audience: three of Xiao's